woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 ### ![image.png](.media/img_50.png)
 <br>
-When logging inwith a private Dropbox account, upload of documents is restricted based on the service domain.
+When logging in with a private Dropbox account, upload of documents is restricted based on the service domain.

 ![image.png](.media/img_51.png)